 This is a versatile relay board kit that can easily be configured via jumpers and trimmer potentiometers to do a range of tasks.

 Most sensor and switches can be connected to the input of the board and the trigger level set for the input device.
 This can be inverted if required, then there is the option to feed this straight to the relay or a timer of up to 25 minutes can be used.
+Irrespective of the state of the invert jumper whenever the sense LED goes from off to on the timer restarts.#

 The board can run off any voltage from 4.5 to 6 volts.